jcordovaj/TrialMatcher/README.md

 3. Transport: `StreamableHttp`.
 4. Endpoint: YourNgrokURL + `/mcp`.

----

-## 📈 Roadmap & FutureVision
+## 📈 Roadmap and future vision

 - **Protocol sandbox :** "What if we lowered the ECOG criteria to 2?"
 Simulation tools.
 - **GenomicsIntegration:** Support for NGS panels and Biomarkers (PD-L1, EGFR).
 - **CRMIntegration :** Direct work flow to site coordinators.

----

-## 💎 ForInvestors & Judges
+## 💎 For Investors and Pharma Industry members

 TrialMatcher is not a classifier.
-It is an Operational Engine for clinical operations.
+It is an Operational Engine for clinical operations based on GenAI.

-We increase the probability of trial success by providing an Explainable AI layer that sits on top of messy, real-world hospital data, ensuring that every recruitment decision is fast, safe, and scientifically justified.
+We increase the probability of trial success by providing an explainable AI layer that sits on top of messy, real-world hospital data, ensuring that every recruitment decision is fast, safe, and scientifically justified.

+## Walkthrough

+### 1.